wgoldie/syllog/README.md

 ## FactorJSON

 The second data format is the specification of factor functions.
-The data has the rough structure
+The data has the structure

 ```javascript
 {